 4. Uninterruptible Power Supply (UPS)

 Implementing an uninterruptible power supply (UPS) to your server room ensures that there is always a source of power to the servers and equipment in the event of a power failure.
 Many UPSs also manage power surges and spikes that could damage server room equipment, thus preventing downtime in server rooms.
-Research has found that 43% of server room outages are caused by power-related outages.
+According to Uptime Institute’s Annual Outage Analysis, power-related outages account for more than half (54%) of major-impact data centre outages globally, reinforcing the vital role of a robust UPS.

 5. Maintenance Checks & Cleaning